-Marine Institute (MI): The MI noted that the proposed sites are not located within a designated Shellfish Growing Waters Area and oysters in the bay are not currently classified under Annex II of EU Regulation 854/2004.
-The MI stated that the sites are located within the West of Ardara/Maas Road Special Area of Conservation (SAC) and noted the findings of the Appropriate Assessment report and the Licensing Authority's Natura Conclusion Statement with regards to the impacts of the proposed aquaculture activity on the Conservation Objectives of the West of Ardara/Maas Road SAC.
-The MI concluded that there should be no significant impacts on the marine environment and the quality status of the area should not be adversely affected by the proposed aquaculture at these sites.
+Marine Institute (MI): The MI noted that the proposed site is not located within a designated Shellfish Growing Waters Area and oysters in the bay are not currently classified under Annex II of EU Regulation 854/2004.
+The MI stated that the site is located within the West of Ardara/Maas Road Special Area of Conservation (SAC) and noted the findings of the Appropriate Assessment report and the Licensing Authority's Natura Conclusion Statement with regards to the impacts of the proposed aquaculture activity on the Conservation Objectives of the West of Ardara/Maas Road SAC.
+The MI concluded that there should be no significant impacts on the marine environment and the quality status of the area should not be adversely affected by the proposed aquaculture at this site.

-Commissioner of Irish Lights (CIL): CIL have no objection to the development of these sites provided no navigable intertidal channels are impeded.
-They specifically requested that a condition be added to ensure that Site T12/397B does not obstruct the approaches to the Ardara and Owenea Bridges as this site appears to straddle the navigable channels for both locations.
+Commissioner of Irish Lights (CIL): CIL have no objection to the development of this site provided no navigable intertidal channels are impeded.

-Donegal County Council (DCC): DCC comments were against the licensing of the sites on the grounds of protecting tourism and archaeological monuments.
+Donegal County Council (DCC): DCC comments were against the licensing of the site on the grounds of protecting tourism and archaeological monuments.
 The reasons cited relate to the Donegal County Development Plan 2018-2024, the objective being to protect natural heritage and areas zoned as 'especially High Scenic Amenity Area' especially by preserving 'the views between public roads and the sea, lakes and rivers'.
 They note the Wild Atlantic Way passes nearby, and 'it is a policy of the Council not to permit development which would materially detract from visual and scenic amenities along the route of the Wild Atlantic Way'.

-The Council also aim to protect the 'character, settings of and views from National Monuments and Recorded Monuments and to manage development which would be considered to (visually or physically) intrude upon or inhibit the enjoyment of the amenities of these sites'.
+The Council also aim to protect the 'character, settings of and views from National Monuments and Recorded Monuments and to manage development which would be considered to (visually or physically) intrude upon or inhibit the enjoyment of the amenities of this area'.
 There are three historical sites in particular in the region that are of concern for DCC - a ritual site, a graveyard and ecclesiastical remains.